melody605/readme-dateline/README.md

 - [Questions](#questions)

 ## Installation
-Clone the Git repo and rum npm I (install) to get dependencies before running.
+Clone the repo and and run npm install

 ### Usage Information
-In the terminal-in the command line run node.js and complete the prompts to have your README file generated and ran.
+In the terminal-in the command line run node.js and complete the prompts to have your README file generated

 ### Video Demo